-STEP 1: MAKE SURE YOU ARE READY TO GRADUATE
+STEP 1: CONFIRM THAT YOU ARE ELIGIBLE TO GRADUATE

 STEP 2: APPLY FOR GRADUATION